vsavkin/guinness/README.md

       //you specs
     }

-Or if you are testing a client-side application, and you want to use html matchers, import the `guinness_html` library.
+If you are testing a client-side application, and you want to use html matchers, import the `guinness_html` library.

     import 'package:guinness/guinness_html.dart';